humdrum-tools/humdrum-documentation/guide/ch32/index.md

-Although our output data will consist of a single column (spine) of numbers, it is possible that an input will contain more than one interpretation \-- and so cause the output to fail to conform to the Humdrum syntax.
+Although our output data will consist of a single column (spine) of numbers, it is possible that an input will contain more than one interpretation &mdash; and so cause the output to fail to conform to the Humdrum syntax.
 Rather than simply echoing any interpretation records, we might ensure that only a single interpretation is generated for the output.
 First, we might look for exclusive interpretations (beginning